Security & Authentication

 # the context.

 Above you can see an example of what the reflex could look like.
-Once the check_auth method of the reflex method is called from the frontend the template will be updated according to your logic in the reflex.
+Once the `check_auth` method of the reflex method is called from the frontend the template will be updated according to your logic in the reflex.

-Security
+## Security

 If the website uses https, it will be using a secure websocket, another concern when it comes to security are cross-site request forgery (CSRF).
 You can read more about how this works for [django-channels](https://channels.readthedocs.io/en/stable/topics/security.html).

-By default django-sockpuppet is using AllowedHostsOriginValidator which means that a websocket can only be opened from the same domains in ALLOWED_HOSTS.
+By default django-sockpuppet is using `AllowedHostsOriginValidator` which means that a websocket can only be opened from the same domains in `ALLOWED_HOSTS`.

-In the setup stage you defined ASGI_APPLICATION to sockpuppet.routing.application.
-So if you need to not use the origin validator for any reason you'll need to create a routing file of your own and update the settings.py file to reflect that.
+In the [setup](https://sockpuppet.argpar.se/setup-django) stage you defined `ASGI_APPLICATION` to `sockpuppet.routing.application`.
+So if you need to *not* use the origin validator for any reason you'll need to create a routing file of your own and update the `settings.py` file to reflect that.

-If you create your own routing, the only thing to keep in mind is that the javascript expects that the path to the websocket is /ws/sockpuppet-sync.
+If you create your own routing, the only thing to keep in mind is that the javascript expects that the path to the websocket is `/ws/sockpuppet-sync`.